boyter/scc/README.md

 ### Git Insight Reports

-In addition to counting the working tree, `scc` can run four git-aware reports over recent commit history.
+In addition to counting the working tree, `scc` can run five git-aware reports over recent commit history.
 Each is selected by a flag and rendered as `tabular` (default), `csv`, or `json` via `--format`.
-All four are derived from one in-process walk of the repository - there is no `exec("git")`, so the `git` binary does not need to be on `PATH`.
+All are derived from one in-process walk of the repository - there is no `exec("git")`, so the `git` binary does not need to be on `PATH`.

 > **Note:** these reports are **slower** than a normal `scc` run.
 They walk the repository history (one diff per commit using pure-Go Myers diff via [go-git](https://github.com/go-git/go-git)) instead of just counting the current working tree.
 Runtime scales with `--depth` (the commit window size, default `1000`; `0` means entire history).
 On large repositories with deep history, expect runtimes measured in seconds to minutes rather than the millisecond-scale you get from a plain `scc` run.
 Use `--depth` to bound the window.